lightsoutgames/godot-accessibility/README.md

 One promising area of exploration is Godot 3.2's ability to disable editor features.
 Audio-only games might get away with disabling 3-D and other views, thus at least minimizing tab fatigue.
 But that feature crashed when I last attempted it (3.2 alphas) and I haven't tried again.

+You can also arrow around the UI, though arrow navigation isn't quite as deterministic as tab/shift-tab navigation.

 ### How do I bind an action to a key?

 This is a fun one.
 First, the controls to do this need to be accessed in a non-standard way.
 Then, you've got a non-discoverable dialog.
 But here's the process: